094459/newsletter-oss-projects/README.md

 **cdk-notifier**

 [cdk-notifier](https://aws-oss.beachgeek.co.uk/3it) is a lightweight CLI tool to parse a CDK log file and post changes to pull request requests.
 Can be used to get more confidence on approving pull requests because reviewer will be aware of changes done to your environments.
 I am not sure whether this is an old tool, but I have only just found out about it thanks to the blog post from AWS Community Builder, Johannes Konings.
 He put together [Use cdk-notifier to compare changes in pull requests](https://aws-oss.beachgeek.co.uk/3iu) that explains in more details how this works and walks you through using it. (#183)

+**cdk-vscode-server**

+[cdk-vscode-server](https://aws-oss.beachgeek.co.uk/47j) is a new CDK construct from Manuel Vogel that provides a speed way to provision VSCode servers on AWS.
+Check out [his LinedIn post here](https://www.linkedin.com/posts/manuel-vogel_aws-cdk-cdkconstruct-ugcPost-7285010738505523201-YbLw/?utm_source=share&utm_medium=member_ios) for more details, as well as the detailed README.
+I have done this in the past with CloudFormation (check out my [gist here](https://gist.github.com/094459/0dc0eefcffbbc2c843e11e96940c2011)) but will be switching over to this construct from now on. (#206)

 **cedar-go**